apache/activemq-artemis/docs/user-manual/en/persistence.md

     data files on the journal

     The default for this parameter is `30`

+-   `journal-datasync` (default: true)

+    This will disable the use of fdatasync on journal writes.

 ### An important note on disabling disk write cache.